-NOTE Additional information, aids, and tips that help you perform particular tasks.
+NOTE Additional information, aids, and tips that help you per- form particular tasks.
 IMPORTANT Critical information and instructions that you MUST perform to complete a task.
-WARNING Information that prevents physical injury, data loss, module damage, program corruption etc. when trying to complete a particular task.
+Information that prevents physical injury, data loss, mod- WAINING ule damage, program corruption etc. when trying to com- plete a particular task.